cedricouellet/cao-hub/README.md

 For more information on working with migrations (such as adding them), including how to revert migrations, refer to [Microsoft's documentation on the matter](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/managing?tabs=dotnet-core-cli).

-### 3. Run the web application
+### 3. Run the REST API

-> If you want to change the default HTTP ports used by the web app, refer to the file located at [src/Caohub.Mvc/Properties/launchSettings.json](./src/CaoHub.Mvc/Properties/launchSettings.json).
+> If you want to change the default HTTP ports used by the web app, refer to the file located at [src/Caohub.Api/Properties/launchSettings.json](./src/CaoHub.Api/Properties/launchSettings.json).

-Build and run the project located at [src/CaoHub.Mvc](./src/CaoHub.Mvc/) using Visual Studio 2022 or the `dotnet run`/`dotnet watch run` command in a terminal.
+Build and run the project located at [src/CaoHub.Api](./src/CaoHub.Api/) using Visual Studio 2022 or the `dotnet run`/`dotnet watch run` command in a terminal.

+### 4. Run the React app

+> TODO